INRA/Rnmr1D/README.md

 install_github("djacob65/Rnmr1D", dependencies = TRUE)
 ```

 * Note: For Windows 7/10, it is highly recommended to proceed within R Studio so that the C++ code compilation will be correctly done.
+Before performing the installation within R GUI it may require to specify the Compiler binaries path in the PATH environment variable ( check with Sys.getenv("PATH") )

 ## Quick tutorial